 October 10, 2018

-Partner Yael Bienenstock spoke with Canadian Lawyer about the application of parliamentary privilege in Jacques Chagnon, ès qualités de Président de l'Assemblée nationale du Québec v.
+Counsel Yael Bienenstock spoke with Canadian Lawyer about the application of parliamentary privilege in Jacques Chagnon, ès qualités de Président de l'Assemblée nationale du Québec v.
 Syndicat de la fonction publique et parapublique du Québec (SFPQ).

 In this case, three security guards at the National Assembly of Québec argued for parliamentary privilege following their dismissal by president Jacques Chagnon, for using a National Assembly camera to observe adjacent hotel rooms.